Organwolf/100-days-of-code/log.md

 ```

 by forcing the programmer to pass the valueProperty and textProperty as props instead of assuming that
-they are names `_id` or `name`.
-Although the changes are minimal codewise the code has become way more dynamic and re-usable!
+`_id` or `name` exist.
+Although the changes are minimal codewise the code has become way more re-usable!

+**Experimented with**:
-**Experimented with**: Worked more with stateless functional components in React.
+Worked more with stateless functional components in React.
 Specifically how one can make them as general as possible.

 **Link(s) to work**: [Vidly commit with changes in listGroup component](https://github.com/Organwolf/ReactJS/tree/82e1bf4c490d12a935a9692bda5789fe11f83332/vidly)
 https://gist.github.com/rxaviers/7360908